cbroms/personal-site/projects/stratus.md

 -   Fetching and decoding realtime weather reports provided by all airports in the United States ([METARs](https://aviationweather.gov/metar)).
 -   Generating an AR environment that adapts to the current decoded report, displaying cloud levels, air pressure, wind speed and direction, and other elements.
--   Creating an app to easily facilitate entering airports and visualizing their AR environments.
+-   Creating an app to easily facilitate entering airports and interacting with their AR environments.

 # Building it